oldme/harvests/README.markdown

 >instruct the context what to do in case of a fail.
 Aa uncaught exception in any call or call of error functions can cause the failure of the harvest

+    harvest.onFail(handler)

-    harvest.onFail(handler)  //handler is a callback that will be called with an error object (the error cause)
+>handler is a callback that will be called with an error object (the cause of error )

 ### finished()